 c.
 This project does not protect life essential and/or critical public facilities.
 The project does not protect a primary or intermediate storm evacuation route.
 All storm evacuations can be accomplished by other thoroughfares within the project area.
-Failure of the breakwaters would result in damages to the ports and impact port operations.
+Failure of the shore protection component would most likely take the form of substantial erosion during a significant coastal storm event.
+This occurred during the 1997-1998 El Nino winter storm season where the beach in the project footprint was substantially but not completely eroded.
+No storm related damages to public/private property were recorded.

 d.
-Previous rock work operations over the project life have resulted in no human injuries and/or deaths.
+The project will result in an increase in the beach width along approximately 1.5 miles of shoreline and sustain current beach widths over approximately 12 miles of shoreline.
+Previous beach fill operations over the project life since 1962 has resulted in no human injuries and/or deaths.
 It is similarly expected that this Federal action will pose no new hazards to public safety and/or threats to human life.